-An annual infill planting program has commenced across existing bush restoration sites to improve the vegetation condition and diversity across these sites.
-A total of 7,061 plants have been planted in these sites across July - December 2016.
-Maintenance of the Sydney Park wetlands has been a major focus of works since completion of the stormwater harvesting project, with best practice bush restoration approaches being used and specialist contractors deployed to assist in maintenance.
-The area of bush restoration sites managed by bush regeneration is currently at 11.6ha, almost 300% more than the baseline figure of 4.2ha.
+A total of 1945 plants have been planted across the bush restoration sites across January - June 2017.

+Maintenance of the Sydney Park wetlands has been a major focus of works since completion of the stormwater harvesting project, with best practice bush restoration approaches being used and specialist contractors required to assist in maintenance.
+The area of bush restoration sites managed by bush regeneration has not increased since December 2016.